On Spectrum of kappa-Resplendent Models: Introduction

 In \cite{Sh:a} or \cite[VI 5.3--5.6]{Sh:c} we characterized first order $T$ and cardinals $\lambda$ such that for some first order complete $T_1$, $T\subseteq T_1$, $|T_1|=\lambda$ and any $\tau (T)$--reduct of a model of $T_1$ is saturated.

-In \cite{Sh:225} we find the spectrum of strongly $\aleph_\epsilon$--saturated models, but have nothing comparable for strongly $\aleph_1$--saturated ones (on better computation of the numbers see \cite{Sh:225a}, and more in \cite[3.2]{Sh:331}).
-Our interest was: \begin{description} \item[(A)] an instance of complete classification for an ``outside'' question: the question here is the function giving the number of $ \kappa $-resplendent models of a (first order complete) theory $ T $ as a function of the cardinality, we concentrate on the case $ \lambda = \lambda ^{ \kappa } + 2^{|T| }$ \item[(B)] an ``external'' definition of stability which happens to be the dividing line. \end{description} Baldwin had told me he was writing a paper on resplendent models: for $\aleph_0$--stable one there are few ($\leq 2^{\aleph_0}$) such models in any cardinality; and for $\tT$ not superstable --- there are $2^\lambda$ models of cardinality $\lambda$ (up to isomorphism).
+In \cite{Sh:225} we find the spectrum of strongly $\aleph_\eps$--saturated models, but have nothing comparable for strongly $\aleph_1$--saturated ones (on better computation of the numbers see \cite{Sh:225a}, and more in \cite[3.2]{Sh:331}).
+Our interest was: \begin{enumerate} \item[(A)] an instance of complete classification for an ``outside'' question: the question here is the function giving the number, up to isomorphism, of $\kappa $-resplendent models of a (first order complete) theory $ T $ as a function of the cardinality; we concentrate on the case $ \lambda = \lambda^\kappa + 2^{|T|}$. \item[(B)] an ``external'' definition of stability which happens to be the dividing line. \end{enumerate}

+Earlier we had such an equivalent ``external" definition of stability by saturation of ultra-powers, i.e. Keisler order, see \cite{Sh:c}.
+Baldwin had told me he was writing a paper on resplendent models: for $\aleph_0$--stable one there are few ($\leq 2^{\aleph_0}$) such models in any cardinality; and for $\tT$ not superstable --- there are $2^\lambda$ models of cardinality $\lambda$ (up to isomorphism).

 Note that resplendent models are strongly $\aleph_0$--homogeneous and really the non-structure are related.
-The reader may thank Rami Grossberg for urging me to add more explanation to \ref{1.7}.
+The reader may thank Rami Grossberg for urging the author to add more explanation to \ref{1.7}.